Foundation for the Administration of Triodos Bank Shares

 ms. J.G.J.M. de Zwaan (1963), Chair

 Josephine de Zwaan is also a Member and Chair of the Supervisory Board of Stichting Triodos Holding.
 She was a lawyer for more than thirteen years, specialising in major real estate projects.
 During the last five years of that period, she was a member of the partnership (CMS) Derks Star Busmann, where she was in charge of a team of real estate lawyers.
-Although no longer acting as a lawyer, she is still involved in this firm as an advisor to the board.
+Although no longer acting as a lawyer, she was involved in this firm as an advisor to the board until 2016.
 Since 2000 she has acted in administrative and supervisory roles in education, health care and culture in particular (Weleda, Dutch Association of Waldorf Schools, Bureau Promotie Podiumkunsten, Iona Stichting; nowadays she is acting for Hogeschool Leiden, Stichting Vilans, Raphaelstichting).
-She is a member of the board of Academy for Liberal Arts and the Institute for Positive Health.
+She is a member of the board of Academy for Liberal Arts and the Institute for Positive Health and an advisor of Fairphone BV.
 In 2009 Josephine de Zwaan was appointed Arbitrator for the Arbitration Tribunal Foundation for Health Care and Member of the Governance Committee of the Arbitration Board for Health Care.
 In 2013 she was also appointed as a Member of the Supervisory Board of Stichting Cito, since 2015 she is chairing this board and vice chairing the board of Cito B.V.

 Josephine de Zwaan was first appointed in 2010 and her present term expires in 2020.
 She is of Dutch nationality and does not own any Triodos Bank depository receipts.